-Welcome to my new, no-JS, completely from scratch, homepage
+Welcome to my new, no-JS, homepage

 Why?